 This tutorial is not an arm knitting tutorial.
 It is hand knitting flat on a table and rather than working from the side of the blanket and knitting vertical sections; you start at one end and work away from yourself going back and forth horizontally until you reach your desired length and you finish it off.
 This also enables you to easily stop and start your project without worrying about it falling apart.
 But if you do stop, just make sure you don’t accidentally miss a loop and knit 13 levels before noticing it and have to undo it all.
 Oh is that just me and my champagne problems???

 You do not need to know how to knit, I didn’t and still don’t.
 I watched a video and kept replaying it until the steps made sense.
-I received so many requests to make a tutorial after I posted a photo of my original blanket, so that’s what I’m doing.
 I’ve combined all my research and the required steps to make your own blanket into one video.
-There are other patterns out there with decorative stitches but I wanted to share the easiest way first and then try to get fancy later.
+This is just a basic pattern but it’s a classic – debating on filming more videos with different techniques/patterns.

 I hope you enjoy this tutorial and will try to make yourself a chunky + cozy blanket of your own!